 If you've created Zaps before, making them within Microsoft Teams will look just like the Zap Editor on our site.
 You just don't have to exit the Teams app to do so.

-If you're new to Zapier keep going to walk through how to create a Zap that will post a notification to a channel whenever a Google Calendar event starts.
+If you're new to Zapier, keep reading to walk through how to create a Zap that will post a notification to a channel whenever there's a new Typeform submission.

 Click on the Zap template to get started.
 The trigger app and event has already been selected for us.
-If you're starting from scratch, select Google Calendar as the App, Event Start as the Event, and click Continue.
+A trigger is an event that starts your Zap.
+If you're starting from scratch, select Typeform as the App, New Submission as the Event, and click Continue.

-You'll now need to connect your Google account.
-If you've already connected Google Calendar to Zapier before, just click on the dropdown menu to select your account.
+You'll now need to connect your Typeform account.
+If you've already connected Typeform to Zapier before, just click on the dropdown menu to select your account.

 If you haven't, you'll click Add New Account.
-You'll then be directed to your web browser to give Zapier permission to access your Google account.
+You'll then be directed to your web browser to give Zapier permission to access your Typeform account.
 Once you've connected your account, click Continue.

 For each app you connect, Zapier will ask for a general set of permissions which allows you to be flexible with your Zaps.
 The only actions Zapier takes on your app accounts are those a given Zap needs to accomplish what you've set up.